 The Sunday's Child committees that oversee the grant categories will review and evaluate the applicants for quality, contribution significance and inclusivity.
 This will include research and review as well as site visits.
 One or more organizations from each category will be selected as a finalist and will conduct a presentation at the annual membership meeting in June.
 After the presentation, a vote from members will determine the award recipients.

-Only those charities that have successfully completed a letter of intent by January 13, 2017 may apply.
+Only those charities that have successfully completed a letter of intent by the January 2018 deadline may apply.

-2017 Grant Review Application- Please download and print this document from the link.
+2018 Grant Review Application (Coming soon)- Please download and print this document from the link.
 We will be referring to this at the workshop so bring a copy with you.